geetduggal/dx-download-agent/README.md

 export DX_API_TOKEN=<INSERT API TOKEN HERE>
 ```

-In the same directory, begin the download process with this command:
+In the same directory, you can probe your environment for download readiness with this command:

 ```
 dx-download-agent inspect exome_bams_manifest.json.bz2